releng-tool/releng-tool-docs/content/guides/extensions/extensions.md

 specific extension use, it is recommended to see the documentation provided by the providers of said extensions.

-For developers interesting in implementing extension, a list of available API interfaces and documentation for these interfaces can be found inside the [API implementation][releng-tool-api].
+For developers interesting in implementing extensions, a list of available API interfaces and documentation for these interfaces can be found inside the [API implementation][releng-tool-api].
 Implementation in the API folder aims to be "API safe" -- there is a strong attempt to prevent the changing of